knopsl/WaveShaper/README.md

 # VC 4046 Wave Shaper

+**Prototype has been tested, some issues found.
+Corrected version not yet tested!
+ASSUME NOTHING WORKS UNTIL THIS NOTICE IS REMOVED!**

 This is a modification of the Barton Musical Circuits [4046 Wave Shaper](http://www.bartonmusicalcircuits.com/4046/), a module described by Barton as follows:

 > This is an all analog synthesizer module used to create new timbres and waveforms with your existing VCOs.
 It uses a CD4046 phase locked loop chip in combination with a binary counter to multiply the frequency of the input signal.
 It then has 7 outputs divided down from that multiplied frequency which are mixed together.
 It's simple to use and has a distinct sound.